chaoskagami/corbenik/doc/bytecode.md

 Instructions are one byte and have a variable number of bytes afterwards.

+Note that this file describes the instruction set AS THE VM INTERPRETS IT, e.g. not as you'd write it for the assembler.

+Any integers of greater than one byte are not re-ordered to fit endianness.
+If you specify 0001 as a value, the vm will read this as:

+   uint16_t val = *((uint16_t*){0x00, 0x01})

+Be aware of this.

 Unless otherwise noted, if an instruction doesn't succeed, it will abort.

 nop : 1 byte : Opcode 0x00